frozenpandaman/splatnet2statink/README.md

 Users who decide against automatic cookie generation via their computer may instead generate/retrieve `iksm_session` cookies from the SplatNet app.

 In this case, users must obtain their cookie from their phone by intercepting their device's web traffic and inputting it into splatnet2statink when prompted (or manually adding it to `config.txt`).
 Follow the [mitmproxy instructions](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions) to obtain and configure your cookie manually.
-To opt to manually acquire your cookie, enter "skip" when prompted to enter the "Select this person" URL.
+To opt to manually acquire your cookie, enter "skip" when prompted to enter the "Select this account" URL.

 ## License